neilkplugins/homepro_mqtt/README.md

 ## Old Method Create a shell script in the root directory to act as a wrapper in startup.sh

+This shouldn't be needed anymore, but kept the details in case anyone was using it.

 `nano start_mqtt.sh`

 Insert the following